isabella232/kendo-react-animation/README.md

 ### Package

 A package contains one or more components, developed in a single repository and distributed in a single NPM package.
-For example, the Kendo UI Fade component for React is part of the Animation Package.
+For example, the Fade, Expand, Slide, Push, and Zoom components for React are part of the Animation Package.